-Exness employs a zero-cut system (negative balance protection), which means that if losses exceed your account balance, Exness will cover the deficit and reset your balance to zero.
-Exness offers a "0% stop-out level," a feature rare in the industry, allowing you to trade while maximizing the potential of your margin.
-However, in the event of unexpected sharp price spikes or drops, even a delay of just a few seconds in forced liquidation can result in a negative balance.Exness’s Zero Cut System is a crucial mechanism designed to protect traders’ funds in such situations.
+Exness employs a Zero Cut System (negative balance protection), which means that if losses exceed your account balance, Exness will cover the deficit and reset your balance to zero.
+Exness offers a “0% stop-out level”—a feature rare in the industry—allowing you to trade while maximizing the potential of your margin.
+However, if a forced liquidation is delayed by even a few seconds due to an unexpected sharp rise or fall in prices, your account balance may become negative.Exness’s Zero Cut System is a crucial mechanism designed to protect traders’ funds in such situations.
 With Exness’s Zero Cut System, even if losses occur, you will never incur debt exceeding your deposited funds, allowing even beginners to enjoy Exness’s unique high-leverage trading with peace of mind.

-Exness employs a zero-cut system across all account types and all tradable instruments.
+Exness employs a zero-cut system for all account types and all tradable instruments.
 Since Exness covers any negative balance, you can trade with reduced risk of loss.
 Please review the features of Exness’s zero-cut system and enjoy a comfortable trading experience.

 At Exness, we provide an excellent trading environment—including "low spreads" and "up to 2,000x leverage" (*)—to protect your funds to the greatest extent possible.
 However, in the event of sudden market fluctuations, stop-outs may not occur in time, potentially resulting in a negative account balance.
 In such situations, Exness’s Zero Cut System limits traders’ losses to the amount of their account balance (margin).Since you will never incur liabilities exceeding the amount you have deposited, even beginners can trade with peace of mind.
-For Exness, which offers "up to 2,000x leverage," the Zero Cut System is an indispensable feature.
+At Exness, which offers "up to 2,000x leverage," the Zero Cut System is an indispensable feature.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.